ChimesOfDestruction/RC4-Crypter/README.md

 # Basic RC4 Crypter (SRC by StarLabs, Mod by ChimesOfDestruction)
 Crypt and run in memory with RC4 algorithm.
+Do not try to crypt njRAT payloads with this as Defender picks up and detects its behaviour.
 #### Showcase bypassing Defender with RevengeRAT: